Skip to content

 Children and young people don’t always articulate their feelings verbally, so as a Hospice, we have a responsibility to help children to express themselves in whatever way is most appropriate to them.

 Our Children’s Bereavement Team can help children and young people to make some sense of illness and loss using a range of activities and therapies.
+We have a specially designed children’s area in the Hospice where our experienced counsellors can help families through difficult times, and we also have beautiful gardens which can be a place to help children open up during sessions.

 The Jigsaw Project at St Cuthbert’s Hospice is a counselling service especially for children and young people who have experienced grief, loss and bereavement.
 This may be because of life-limiting illnesses and palliative care or an unexpected or sudden death including suicide, road traffic accidents and murder.